 What is a Gold IRA?
 Everything You Need to Know

-If you’ve ever considered protecting your retirement savings with something more solid than stocks and mutual funds, you’ve probably come across the term “Gold IRA.”
-But what does it really mean?
+If you’ve ever thought about safeguarding your retirement savings with something more resilient than stocks or mutual funds, chances are you’ve come across the term Gold IRA.
+But what exactly does it involve?

 A Gold IRA is not your typical retirement account.
 While traditional IRAs are limited to paper assets like mutual funds, stocks, or bonds, a Gold IRA gives you the option to invest in something tangible: physical gold and other approved precious metals.